influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 #### License expiry logs

-The table below outlines license expiry logging behavior.
-It shows when the log messages begin, the level (warn vs error), and the periodicity at which they repeat.
+The following table outlines license expiry logging behavior to show when the log messages begin, the level (`Warn` or `Error`), and the periodicity at which they repeat.

 | Starts at             | Log level | Log periodicity |